 Telemetry data usually consists of sensor values available in real vehicles such as: speed, battery voltage, boost pressure, tire temperature, etc. Sometimes it is measured by a virtual GPS, and sometimes it is taken directly from the game's physics engine.

 Motion platforms are designed to react to events in many different games and simulators.
-These games and simulators are developed by many different studios and companies.
-Each game is made differently and its telemetry output is also different.
+These games and simulators are developed by a various studios and companies.
+Each game is made differently and its telemetry output is also diverse.
 Unfortunately, there is no standard to regulate how telemetry is communicated and structured.
 As such, each developer implements its own special version of telemetry.
 Motion platform vendors therefor expend considerable effort to implement and support the many different ways in which telemetry is made available.

 If you are a game developer, feel free to contact us.
 We'd love to discuss telemetry implementations!